paulk-asert/groovy-data-science/subprojects/LanguageProcessing/README.md

 ```

 The result isn't perfect.
-Arguably "Sun." should be detected as part of the subsequent `date` in the first sentence,
+Arguably "Sun." should be detected as part of the subsequent `date` entity in the second sentence,
 and "Ms." as part of the `person` entity in the 5th sentence.
 Also, the `location` entities in sentence 4 could potentially be merged.
 We can either do fancier programming or train better models to help for such cases.